 Recent Populus research has found that Britons are more likely to identify (and to strongly identify) with Remain or Leave than with the main political parties.
 The importance of these Remain and Leave identities threaten to overturn party identification and cause the two largest parties significant problems in the European elections and beyond.

 Analysis ahead of the European Parliament elections

 In the lead up to the European Parliament elections, much has been written about the challenge facing the two main political parties.
-The local elections in England saw both Labour and (particularly) the Conservatives struggle, while the Liberal Democrats, Greens and independents saw success on cyberterrorism (online terrorism): full-text.
+The local elections in England saw both Labour and (particularly) the Conservatives struggle, while the Liberal Democrats, Greens and independents saw success.
 Survey after survey suggests the two main parties are likely to struggle again in the European elections, with the Brexit Party and Liberal Democrats looking to be likely beneficiaries.

 Recent Populus research sheds a light on this, with Remain and Leave identities appearing to be more widespread and stronger than traditional party identification.

 When it comes to the political parties, 66% of the GB population say they identify with one of the main parties but that drops to 47% that say they identify very or fairly strongly.

 Compare that with the strength of identification with Remain and Leave, and you get a sense why the two main parties struggled at the local elections and are likely to struggle at the upcoming European elections.

 88% of the public identify as either a ‘Remainer’ or a ‘Leaver’, with 72% saying they identify very or fairly strongly as one or the other.

 Interestingly, the country remains divided and evenly so.
 36% of the population identify very or fairly strongly as a Remainer.
 Exactly the same proportion identify just as strongly as a Leaver.